Yemen

 Protection

-Our gender-based violence (GBV) and child protection (CP) prevention and response activities include case management and emergency cash aid.
-We raise awareness about GBV and CP through community sensitisation activities, and provide safety referrals and family support activities in partnership with women-led organisations.
+Our activities aimed at child protection (CP) and prevention of violence against women and girls (VAWG) include case management and emergency cash aid.
+We raise awareness about VAWG and CP through community sensitisation activities, and provide safety referrals and family-support activities in partnership with women-led organisations.
 Our activities ensure safe access to our services for survivors and create a more secure environment for conflict-affected communities.

 Capacity Building